dromerdenker/dromerdenker.github.io/_posts/2020-10-31-10-years-of-lessons-learned.markdown

 Show your team cares.
 Sure, it's a scary visit to undertake, but it's worth it.
 The manager who taught me this lesson on several occasions, would say "you need to be there."
 She was always right.

 ## 12. Financial and political issues threaten a software project, don't sweat technical ones.
 Technical folks fear technical issues more than others, and among techies the risk list is usually full of technicalities.
 Yet, because technical challenges are what the team knows best, they are always inflated.
-Political issues can really derail a project, and no one should fool themselves into thinking that a project can be success if you won't be paid.
+Political issues can really derail a project, and no one should fool themselves into thinking that a project can be a success if you won't be paid.

 ## 13. A 'change' is major if it's major change for ANY of the stakeholders.
 Naive people deem a process/software change major if they themselves experience it so.
 Technical folks think change in general is a matter of swaying the majority of (known) stakeholders.